-We may charge a short-term trading fee of up to two per cent of the amount exchanged or redeemed if you invest in a fund for less than the applicable period.
+We may charge a short-term trading fee of up to two per cent of the amount switched or redeemed if you invest in an investment fund for less than the applicable period.
+The fee is subject to change.
+For more information, see Short-term trading.